How hard is it to verify a classical shadow?: Introduction

 Finally, we study CSV for the HKP protocol instantiated with \emph{global} Clifford measurements, denoted $\CSVgc$ (\Cref{def:CSV_GC}).
-We show a ``dequantization'' result as follows, for Frobenius norm $\fnorm{A}=\sqrt{\Tr(A^\dagger A)}$: \begin{theorem}[Informal (see \Cref{thm:csvgc})] $\CSVgc$ is solvable in polynomial classical randomized time if (a) $\|O_i\|_F\le \poly(n)$ for all $i$, and (b) we are given sampling and query access to each $O_i$. \end{theorem} Thus, we are able to ``dequantize'' $\CSVgc$ in precisely the regime in which the global Clifford HKP protocol is efficient to begin with (i.e. $\|O_i\|_F\le \poly(n)$).
+We show a ``dequantization'' result as follows, for Frobenius norm $\fnorm{A}=\sqrt{\Tr(A^\dagger A)}$: \begin{theorem}[Informal (see \Cref{thm:csvgc})] $\CSVgc$ is solvable in polynomial classical randomized time if (a) $\|O_i\|_F\le \poly(n)$ for all $i$, and (b) we are given sampling and query access to each $O_i$. \end{theorem} First, while the Frobenius norm bound above may \emph{a priori} seem strong, this setting captures natural tasks such as (e.g.) fidelity estimation against pure and low rank states~\cite{HKP20}.
+Moreover, the \emph{global} Clifford HKP protocol itself is efficient precisely in this regime, i.e. when $\|O_i\|_F\le \poly(n)$, coinciding with the regime in which \Cref{thm:csvgcinformal} dequantizes $\CSVgc$.
 By a similar argument, this ``dequantization" result extends to the MYZ protocol with \emph{global} Clifford measurements, under the same assumptions (\cref{thm:csvgcmyz}).
-Note that we dub this a ``dequantization'' result, in that conditions (a) and (b) are similar to those in previous dequantization works, e.g., Tang~\cite{tangQuantuminspiredClassicalAlgorithm2019} and Chia, Gily\'en, Li, Lin, Tang and Wang~\cite{CGLLTW22}, allowing randomized linear algebra techniques to be employed.
-Specifically, the Frobenius norm bound may be viewed as a rank constraint, and our definition of sampling and query access is from \cite{CGLLTW22}.\\
+Second, we dub this a ``dequantization'' result, in that conditions (a) and (b) are similar to those in previous dequantization works, e.g., Tang~\cite{tangQuantuminspiredClassicalAlgorithm2019} and Chia, Gily\'en, Li, Lin, Tang and Wang~\cite{CGLLTW22}, allowing randomized linear algebra techniques to be employed.
+Specifically, our definition of sampling and query access is from \cite{CGLLTW22}.\\

 \emph{2.
 Exponentially many observables.} We next consider CSV with \emph{exponentially} many observables.
 Although \emph{a priori} this setting may seem unrealistic, King, Gosset, Kothari and Babbush gave~\cite{kingTriplyEfficientShadow2025} an explicit \emph{polynomial}-sample complexity shadow protocol for the set of all $4^n$ Pauli string observables, $\set{I,X,Y,Z}^n$.
 (Note the time complexity is still exponential, but in our setting, we do not produce the shadow, but receive it as input; thus, this overhead is not relevant.)
 What is also relevant is that Ref.\ \cite{kingTriplyEfficientShadow2025} gives a \emph{poly}-time recovery algorithm for the observable expectations, \emph{assuming} one only demands \emph{constant} additive error.
 We show the following statement.